Skip Navigation

 BSc (Hons) Nutrition and Health

+I arrived at Edge Hill as a shy 18-year-old, struggling with anorexia nervosa.
 I would never have believed how different my life would be three years on.
-I arrived at Edge Hill as a shy 18-year-old, struggling with anorexia nervosa.

 The real change started at the end of my first year, when I went along to Edge Hill’s vegan food fair.
 I wasn’t thinking of going vegan but I was immediately attracted to the environmental, health and animal welfare reasons behind veganism.